 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 Complete Monster: Robert E. Lee "Bob" Ewell personifies all that was wrong with the 1930s.
 He gets Tom Robinson, a disabled black man, arrested for supposedly raping and beating his daughter Mayella.
 Atticus, the defense lawyer, shows that Tom was physically incapable of committing the crime and that Bob caught Mayella making advances on an unwilling Tom and beat her himself.
 Since the book takes place in the Deep South several decades before the Civil Rights movement, the all-white jury sentences Tom to death anyway.
-Ewell still also tries to take revenge on Tom Robinson's widow, a poor woman with many children to feed and a job that doesn't pay well.
+Bob Ewell still also tries to take revenge on those that ridiculed him during the trial, including Tom Robinson's widow, a poor woman with many children to feed and a job that doesn't pay well.
 He yells obscenities at her as she walks past his house on the way to work.
 When her boss finds out and threatens to have him arrested for it, Ewell then begins to stalk her as she goes to work.
 When her boss again confronts him, Ewell claims that he couldn't be arrested because he never actually touched her.
 It's also implied at one point that Bob himself has been sexually abusing Mayella.
 Even though Tom Robinson is dead, Bob stays angry with Atticus for digging up the truth.
 As revenge, he tries to kill Atticus's children on their way home from a school play.

 Iron Woobie: With the stuff he has to put up with, one could forgive Atticus for just giving up and leaving town.
 But he never lets all the bad things that happen break him.
 Even Tom Robinson's conviction, which almost totally shatters his belief in the justice system, doesn't break the man.